-Meet the founder: Sandy Jones
+Meet the Founder – Sandy Jones

-Media and Community
+Media & Community

-Sandy has a special place in her heart for, and pursues continual education to be able to assist individuals who struggle with extreme clutter – whether by heading up NAPO-DFW’s Chapter Sponsorship of the Annual Conference for the Hoarding Task Force of Dallas, or by her participation on various Hoarding TV/Reality Programs such as A&E Hoarders, or TLC’s Hoarding, Buried Alive.
+In 2016 Simply Organized by Sandy was proudly named one of Dallas’ Top 10 Professional Organizing Companies (before our name change).
+Sandy also has a special place in her heart for, and continues to educate herself to be able to assist individuals that struggle with extreme clutter; whether by heading up NAPO-DFW’s Chapter Sponsorship of the Annual Conference for the Hoarding Task Force of Dallas, or by her participation on various Hoarding TV/Reality Programs such as A&E Horders, or TLC’s Hording: Buried Alive.

 Our Motto: “Organizing What Matters Most”

 I love the phrase “If everything is important, then nothing is important”.
 I don’t know the origin of this phrase, but I love it and find it helpful to apply to my life frequently, and we in turn share this concept with our clients.
 There is something about this phrase that is so concise and to-the-point – yet simple.
 Parting with possessions or prioritizing goals can be challenging if not impossible – if we put equal value on everything; based on sentimentality, history, value, possibilities, good intentions, or dreams regardless of our need, the condition, or the space.
-We believe that some “things” truly matter more than others – especially as the years go on.
+We believe that some “things” truly matter more than others – especially as the year’s go on.

-We’ve assisted countless adult children – who in the midst of grief due to the loss of a parent are further burdened with having to sort through endless boxes of things no one really wants, that opt to discard photographs since they have no names or dates, or are having to search tirelessly for important legal, financial or other personal documents and so on.
+We’ve assisted countless adult children – who in the midst of grief due to the loss of a parent are further burdened with having to sort through endless boxes of things that no one really wants, that opt to discard photographs since they have no names or dates, or are having to search tirelessly for important legal, financial or other personal documents and so on.

 We have also assisted many individuals who wished they had been more prepared for a disaster, life changes, or illness.
-In moments like these, not one individual have ever expressed relief that the clothes in the closet were color-coordinated.
-Now we at Someday Organizing LOVE a good color-coordinated closet and think that it is a true time-saver, and makes some people do a happy-dance, but our true passion is “Organizing the things that matter most!”.
+In moments like these, not one individual had ever expressed relief that the clothes in the closet were color-coordinated.
+Now we at Someday Organizing LOVE a good color-coordinated closet and think it is a true time-saver, and makes some people do a happy-dance, but our true passion is “organizing the things that matter most!”
 It is a tremendous responsibility and honor to assist people in organizing their life, memories and assets!
 We do not take that fact lightly and appreciate that our clients entrust us with the very intimate details of their lives by opening up their spaces and information to us, and we in turn assure them of our complete discretion.